KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 > N
 ```

+> A wild public directory appeared !
+Our project structure is now complete.

-We will now edit the generated function.
-Open the functions/index.js file.
+We can now edit our function.

+## Implement SSR function

-Remove everything and paste the code below
+Open the _functions/index.js_ file, remove everything and paste the code below

 ```javascript
 const functions = require('firebase-functions')